MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

     onSelectNotification: onSelectNotification);
 ```

-Then call `requestPermissions` method with desired permissions at the appropriate point in your application
+Then call the `requestPermissions` method with desired permissions at the appropriate point in your application

 ```dart
 var result = await flutterLocalNotificationsPlugin